HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 As most homepages act as 'portals' to more specific pages, we can reasonably expect that our analysis underestimates the prevalence of the kinds of content present on that 'deeper' pages.
 That likely includes information relating to _articles_, _people_, _products_ and similar.

-Conversely, we likely _over-index_ on information typically found on homepages, and 'site-wide' information which is present on all pages - like information about _webpages_, _websites_ and _organizations_.
+Conversely, we likely _over-index_ on information typically found on homepages, and 'site-wide' information which is present on all pages—like information about _webpages_, _websites_ and _organizations_.

 #### 3. Data overlaps